pilinsin/easy-voting/docs/voting.md

   - Total Votes
 - Voting Type

-2. Press the "+" button to add a candidate, each "x" button to remove the corresponding candidate.
+2. Press "+" button to add a candidate, each "x" button to remove the corresponding candidate.

 ![setup_voting3](images/ev_setup_voting3.webp)